isappit/ifile/src/Config/xml/README.md

 ```

 #### xpdf -> pdftotext
-It contains the tag to configure the third-party component XPDF (pdftotext)
+It contains the tag to configure the third-part component XPDF (pdftotext)

 Tag          | Property    | Occurrences   | Type
 ------------ | ------------ | ------------ | -------------